alihassan18/libonomy-documentation/docs/Basics/anatomy-of-an-SDK-application.md

 -   A `RegisterRoutes` function, which registers each route defined in the file.
 This function is called from the main application's interface for each module used within the application.
 The router used in the SDK is Gorilla's mux .

 -   Custom request type definitions for each query or transaction creation function that needs to be exposed.
-These custom request types build on the base `request` type of the Cosmos SDK:
+These custom request types build on the base `request` type of the Libonomy SDK:

 ```
 // BaseReq defines a structure that can be embedded in other request structures